How do I apply for a London Greet?

 The Greeter scheme is free of charge and furthermore there is a no-tipping policy.
 Our Greeters are so proud of their city they want to share it with you and give you real insight into hidden London.
 They are delighted to share their knowledge and fondest memories of the place they call home.

 We are a not-for-profit organisation.
-We are, however, happy for you to support our work via a donation on our website, using a debit card, credit card or PayPal.
+We are, however, happy for you to support our work by making a donation on our website, using PayPal.

 What do I do if my plans change?